ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 How's it?
 Both of them seemed to be aligned.
-And fortunately, search volume could be a leading indicator for the stock's price.
+And fortunately, search volume could be a leading indicator for the stock's down trend.

 Let's see the company's financial status.